YOUR DECISIONS AFFECT

 Lukas Bauer

 I looked at it.
 Yes, ApexCloud is in the stack for several services.
 But that's how cloud architecture works.
-Every major provider uses the same three or four underlying infrastructure players.
-This is industry standard.
+Every major provider uses the same three or four infrastructure players.
+Industry standard.

 Katharina Engel

-That may be true.
-But DORA Article 29 requires us to assess and document concentration risk.
-If ApexCloud's EU-West goes down, we lose four critical services simultaneously.
-That's the concentration risk.
-Whether it's 'industry standard' doesn't make it compliant.
+DORA Article 29 still requires us to assess and document concentration risk.
+If EU-West goes down, we lose four critical services at once.
+'Industry standard' isn't a compliance defence.

 Lukas Bauer

-You're going to notify BaFin that our architecture follows the same pattern as every other asset manager in Frankfurt?
+You're going to notify BaFin that our architecture matches every other asset manager in Frankfurt?

-Lukas is factually correct about industry architecture patterns.
-He is wrong that this makes the concentration risk compliant.
-DORA does not carve out 'industry standard' as an exception to the register requirements.
+Lukas is right about the pattern.
+He's wrong that the pattern makes the concentration compliant.
+DORA does not carve out 'industry standard' as an exception.

-Waiting three days to confirm what Amira already found has consumed nearly a third of the supervisory window — and produced a conversation that doesn't change the regulatory obligation.
-The gap still needs to be reported.
+Three days to confirm what Amira already found has burned a third of the supervisory window, and the gap still needs to be reported.

 Katharina Engel